IntelAgir-Research-Group/frontiers-robotics-ai-rep-pkg/README.md

-# Comparing Energy Efficiency in ROS Communication Across Programming Languages and Preset Workloads (under review)
+# energy-ros2-cpp-python
-Replication package of our paper that compares de energy efficiency of Python and C++ for ROS 2 projetcs.
-Document under supervision at `Frontiers Robotics and AI`.
+Replication package of our paper: *Comparing Energy Efficiency in ROS Communication]{Comparing Energy Efficiency in ROS Communication Across Programming Languages and Preset Workloads* - Document under review: `Frontiers Robotics and AI`.

 ## How to cite us